 Our Emergency First Aid at Work course is one-day and teaches you basic first aid training.
-For example, the role of a first aider, assessing accidents, and dealing with minor injuries, choking, external bleeding and shock.
+It covers, the role of a first aider, assessing accidents, and dealing with minor injuries, choking, external bleeding and shock.

 Our First Aid at Work Requalification is a two-day course to renew your First Aid at Work certificate before it expires.
 This person will have previously completed a first aid course.
 This course will give you up-to-date industry knowledge and refresh the knowledge previously learnt from the course.

 Find out more about what you need to know about a first-aider course.

 All of the above courses are first aid qualifications that will teach you lifelong first aid skills and gain you your first aid certificate.

 Whether you require first aid for personal use or require it in the workplace as a responsible person, we have courses that will suit everyone.
 Take a look at all of our first aid courses here.